 The two Silicon Valley companies are fighting over technology that is seen as part of the foundation of the future of transportation, self-driving vehicles.

 The fight is also shaping up as a rematch of legal titans from another case that riveted Silicon Valley: the smartphone patent battle between Apple Inc (AAPL.O) and Samsung Electronics <005930.KS>.
 Morrison Foerster, which represents Apple in that case, on Friday said it would represent Uber in the suit by Alphabet.
 Alphabet is represented by Quinn Emanuel Urquhart & Sullivan, which represents Samsung.

 Waymo sued Uber last month over allegations that a former employee downloaded and stole more than 14,000 confidential files, including details on light detection and ranging sensor technology known as Lidar.

-Uber has denied Waymo's claims.
+Uber has denied the claims.
 It did not respond to a request for comment on Friday.

 Lidar systems are similar to radar and shoot light beams to map out a street or environment.
 They are a crucial element of most self-driving car systems.

-Waymo originally said that two Lidar patents were infringed, and on Friday in an amended complaint it added a third patent.
-It also said that Uber infringed unpatented trade secrets Waymo asserts, such as parameters and measurements for the light beam used in Lidar.
+Waymo, which originally said that two Lidar patents were infringed, on Friday in an amended complaint added a third patent.
+It also said that Uber infringed unpatented trade secrets, such as parameters and measurements for the light beam used in Lidar.

 It also filed a motion for a preliminary injunction on the Lidar technology in question.